-Richard Holliday, founder of Material Value, talks to AZoM about the importance of critical materials in a new ‘insights from industry’ interview.
-Interview conducted by Gary Thomas.
+Richard Holliday, founder of Material Value, talks to AZoM about the importance of critical materials.

 We are fortunate to have an extensive network of research, technology and business contacts in a range of industries, across Europe, the Far East and North America, able to work on specific projects.
 For a small company we cover a broad range.